xyproto/algernon/README.md

 * Also supports regular HTTP.
 * Can use Lua scripts as handlers for HTTP requests.
 * The Algernon executable is compiled to native and is reasonably fast.
-* Works on Linux, OS X and 64-bit Windows.
+* Works on Linux, macOS and 64-bit Windows.
 * The [Lua interpreter](https://github.com/yuin/gopher-lua) is compiled into the executable.
 * The [Teal typechecker](https://github.com/teal-language/tl) is loaded into the Lua VM.
 * Live editing/preview when using the auto-refresh feature.